Welcome FAQ Amsterdam Berlin Boston Chicago Denver-Boulder London Los Angeles New York City Ottawa San Francisco Seattle

 Yeah but how do I actually get things going in my city?

-Step 1: For your first event I recommend picking a date about a month out.
+Step 1: pick a date about one month out.
 Then ask a sponsor to commit (but indicate we can change the date).
 Psychology of having a date makes it more real.

 Also, much easier to target a sponsor that has a venue or has hosted / sponsored similar events before, since it will be easy for them to make it happen.